CahanLab/PACNet/README.md

 This is a walk-through tutorial on 1) how to train a PACNet classifier using a preprocessed training expression matrix and 2) how to apply the classifier to a preprocessed query study (and reference engineered panel, if applicable).
 All the code below is also available in a single R file, `agnosticCellNet_example.R`.

+For associated publication, please see our [preprint](https://www.biorxiv.org/content/10.1101/2022.09.07.506886v1).

-For previous versions of CellNet, please visit https://github.com/pcahan1/CellNet.
+For previous versions of CellNet, please visit the original [CellNet repository](https://github.com/pcahan1/CellNet).

 ---